mporsch/sockpuppet/README.md

 - [x] IPv6 and IPv4 address handling (lookup using *getaddrinfo* and storage using *sockaddr_storage*)
 - [x] multi-interface-aware (list local host interface addresses before selecting one to bind to)
 - [x] UDP and TCP socket classes
-- [X] UDP broadcast (but not automatically on multiple network interfaces)
+- [x] UDP broadcast (but not automatically on multiple network interfaces)
 - [x] basic sockets with blocking and non-blocking IO using optional timeout parameter
 - [x] extended sockets with configurable internal resource pool eliminating the need for pre-allocated buffers
-- [x] extended sockets for asynchronous operation using trigger thread interface (event handling using *poll*)
+- [x] extended sockets for asynchronous operation using driver thread interface (event handling using *poll*)
+- [x] scheduled tasks to be run at given point in time by driver thread
 - [x] exceptions with meaningful system-provided error messages
 - [x] library includes do not pull any system headers
 - [x] static and dynamic library build targets